What’s Really Causing Your Pelvic Pain

 What to do

 The first step in treating either endo or fibroids might be a hormonal birth control method, such as the pill or Mirena IUD.
-If you still have pain that’s interfering with daily life and your doctor suspects endometriosis, you might consider laparoscopy—in which a specially trained gynecological surgeon looks inside your abdomen and removes endometrial tissue—to both confirm the diagnosis and treat the problem, says Magdy Milad, MD, medical director for the Northwestern Medicine Center for Comprehensive Gynecology.
+If you still have pain that’s interfering with daily life and your doctor suspects endometriosis, you might consider laparoscopy—in which a specially trained gynecological surgeon looks inside your abdomen and removes endometrial tissue—to both confirm the diagnosis and treat the problem, Magdy Milad, MD, medical director for the Northwestern Medicine Center for Comprehensive Gynecology, tells Health.
 Treatment options for fibroids include embolization (in which small particles are injected into uterine arteries to cut off blood flow, causing the fibroids to die) and a range of surgical methods.

 Culprit #2: It's your gut